 This definition of “low-performing school” is solely intended to determine eligibility for SSO scholarships.
 Schools operated Department of Juvenile Justice (DJJ) received CCRPI scores for the first time in 2014-2015.
 These schools are not included when calculating the 25th percentile.

-Important Update for 2015 CCRPI: In 2015, the GaDOE did not issue CCRPI scores for primary schools (schools serving K-3 or less only).
+Important Update for 2015 and 2016 CCRPI: In 2015 and 2016, the GaDOE did not issue CCRPI scores for primary schools (schools serving K-3 or less only).
 Instead, these schools earned an “NA.”
 In these cases, eligibility is determined by the CCRPI score of the elementary school (grades 3-5) where the student would attend after the primary school.
 The GaDOE plans to revisit the formula to adjust the measure such that primary schools can receive a score in future years.

 For more information on schools’ CCRPI scores or to find a school’s CCRPI score, visit the Georgia Department of Education’s website: http://www.gadoe.org/CCRPI/Pages/default.aspx.